Icarus Transfigured by m. l. teague (page 74)

 Even in the dimness, her outline was easy to discern crawling out from under the bed.
 The long cut of the luminescent dress created an ungovernable bundle, while the bodice was left unzipped.
 She straddled him on the bed with a brush of sooty thighs, letting the folds of tulle and satin unfurl in a puff; a pungent sweetness wafted off her body.
 He did not delay but reached under the liner to rub the cinders deeper into her skin, like vine charcoal into vellum paper.

 Her hip crests were latches, releasing her upper body as a swinging hinge.
 The melding lines of her dark face fanned in all directions, even as they converged on his eye in a fountain of thick, gummy lashes.
-Dewy kisses dabbled his chest.

 Her eyelids were sewn shut in a swoon—in a mask; yet he felt design coursing through her dawdling head.
 “Yes,” he answered.

 The soapy scent on his lover’s skin was at first alkaline on his tongue, and then milky like lactose sugar.
-It was the attraction of a minute, a minute’s work, and then a minute to separate the corselette.
+It was the attraction of a minute—a minute’s work—and then a minute to separate the corselette.

 “Will you paint me, my sweet boy?”